DaniilsFirgers/dev-quest/devops/docker/overview.md

 - Inits a temporary container and copies config from host to the volume **only if empty**.
 - Mounts `shared_config_example` as **read-only** and `depends_on` ensures initialization happens before the app starts.
 - `shared_config_example` in compose will **NOT** create the volume.
 Docker expects it to already exist in **the Docker daemon**!
 You have to initialize docker volume with `docker volume create shared_config`.
+- IMPORTANT: changes done to **config.yaml** inside the Docker container will be reflected in the **named volume** , so carefully choose whether to use `shared_config_example:/app/config:ro` read-only flag.

 ```
 volumes: